spShashankGit/Dev-Journal/whitepaper-summaries/Why Language Models Hallucinate/why-language-models-hallucinate-openai-research.md

 The hallucination that contradicts the training data or the external reality.

 ### Error caused by pretraining
+Insight
+> During pretraining, a base model learns the distribution of language in a large text corpus.
+We show that, even with error-free training data, the statistical objective minimized during pretraining would lead to a language model that generates errors.

+Insight: Relationship between the generative error rate and the Is it Valid misclassification rate
+> (generative error rate) ≳ 2·(IIV misclassification rate).
+> Language models avoid many types of errors such as spelling mistakes, and not all errors are hallucinations.
+> The reduction from IIV misclassification to generation illuminates the statistical nature of generative errors.
+> The analysis shows how pretraining directly contributes to errors.
+> Furthermore, it shows that the same statistical factors contributing to errors in binary classification also cause language model errors.

+Insight: Hallucination on the birthday facts
+> 20% of the birthday facts appear exactly once in the pretrained data, then one expects base models to hallucinate on at least 20% fo birthday facts.
 ___________
 #### Draft for the post
+This time I was faster!
 Recently read the paper from OpenAI research titled: Why Language Models Hallucinate This paper checks the status quo and mention that reason for Hallucination is the sub-optimal evaluation criteria which have same panelty for the wrong answer as for the no-answer.
 Hence like a college student language models try to give an answer in a hope that it sticks as there are no-negative consequences in the evaluation metric for a false answer.